manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 Luckily, taking this step is very straightforward.
 Once you understand the basics of software development with JavaScript (which is what the first part of this book takes care of), you can switch to TypeScript very easily.
 This is because TypeScript is not a completely new and different language - instead, it is a so-called *superset* of JavaScript, extending JavaScript's syntax with some additional syntax that makes your software development experience even better.

-It does so by extending JavaScript, a language which doesn't allow to explicitly type its values, with explicit type annotation syntax, giving you type safety while building your applications.
+It does so by extending JavaScript, a language which doesn't allow to explicitly type its values, with explicit type annotation syntax, giving you type-safety while building your applications.

 If you are new to programming, the above sentence probably didn't make much sense.
 Fear not!
 We will take it step by step: we first learn how to build software with JavaScript, and then we will learn how to build software even better with TypeScript.